Exploit Writing Tutorial: ROP with Shellcode

 print $buffer;

 Below, the inspection with gdb of the payload injected in the target program.
+Breakpoints are set before and after the stack corruption and the stack is next dumped.

 $ gdb -q StackBasedOverflow